 I reused the existing shelf across the top of the entire closet.
-With the taller cubby units, it was raised slightly.
-This also allowed room for an additional hanging bar on one side.
-The top shelf holds luggage and other pieces that aren’t used often.
+With the taller shelving units, I did need to raise it slightly.
+This also allowed room for an additional hanging clothes bar on one side.

-Shoes also store well on shelves.
+Shoes are great to store on shelves.
 A dresser top unit with closely spaced shelves keeps the shoes organized and easy to see.
 Boots got their own shelf on the bottom right.

 Thrifty Tip: I saved some scraps of cardboard that the new furniture pieces came in.
 Rolled up, the cardboard makes perfect boot inserts to hold them upright.